kevinfjbecker/dnd-scraps/README.md

 # dnd-scraps
-Some ideas most of them half-baekd
+Some ideas; most of them half-baekd